Zettlr/zettlr-docs/docs/en/reference/settings.md

 #### The Internal Links

-The internal links are explained pretty quick: Simply choose how you'd like to write internal links.
-The default are Wiki-Style-Links: [[your-link]].
-You could also use curly brackets: {{your-link}}.
-Or you could use exclamation marks: !your-link!.
+There is a quick explanation for the internal links: Simply choose how you'd like to write internal links.
+The default are Wiki style links: `[[your-link]]`.
+You could also use curly brackets: `{{your-link}}`.
+Or you could use exclamation marks: `!your-link!`.
 Whatever suits you!

 The internal links are used for two things: First, if they either contain an existing file name or an existing ID, clicking them will directly open the respective file (identified either by its name without the extension, or by its ID).
-Second, if they don't contain any of that, they won't open any file, but they will work as a search function, so `Cmd/Ctrl`-clicking them will start a search — this is great for saving searches you do often!
+Second, if they don't contain any of that, they won't open any file, but they will work as a search function, so `Cmd/Ctrl` clicking them will start a search — this is great for saving searches you do often!

 > Note that files will not assume any link as an ID.
 If a file finds an ID that is surrounded by the internal link formatting, it will not use this ID.

 #### The ID Generator

 The last field in the Zettelkasten tab in the preferences window concerns the way the IDs are generated.
 It is a simple string that may contain variables that are replaced when an ID is generated.
 Currently, you have the current year, month, day, hour, minute, and second available.
 The default ID generator pattern is: `%Y%M%D%h%m%s`, which means it will replace `%Y` with the current year (4 digits), `%M` with the current month (with leading zeroes), and so forth.
 You could also include some static part in your IDs, if you wish.
 So with the ID pattern set to `%Y-%M-%D_%h:%m:%s` Zettlr would generate an ID like this: `2018-10-12_12:03:56`.
-You can also reuse the variables in your pattern, e.g. to use only seconds as your ID.
+You can also reuse the variables in your pattern, e.g., to use only seconds as your ID.
 You could use something like this: `%s%s%s` and would get `565656`.

 Always remember to adapt your regular expression so that it matches what the ID generator spits out.
 To successfully identify the ID with the pattern, `%Y-%M-%D_%h:%m:%s`, Zettlr would need the following regular expression: `(\d{4}-\d{2}-\d{2}_\d{2}:\d{2}:\d{2})`.
 If you use `%uuid4`, you can use the following RegEx: `[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89aAbB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}`.

-You can test both the generation of IDs and the detection of them by clicking the Test-button below the text fields.
+You can test both the generation of IDs and the detection of them by clicking the Test button below the text fields.
 Zettlr will then generate an ID and immediately tries to match it using your custom regular expression.
 Whether or not Zettlr was able to detect the ID will be indicated.

 ### Display